infiniteflight/infiniteflight-docs/scenery-editor/objects/technical-locations.md

 - Have a look online to see if you can find airport images that will help with object placement
 - Look up the charts for an airport, in particular the ground charts as these will often show the location of windsock(s), the tower(s), cargo area(s) and fire station(s)
-- Google satellite maps are your friend
+- Using multiple satellite maps for cross-referencing
 - The tips above on localizer and glideslope locations are for standard approaches ONLY.
 Places like LOWI are a special case - if in doubt, just ask!